devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 3: "DataSet" : User wants to search for specific group of people in employee list and available datasets are BCG_IT , BCG_ALUMINI , BCG_REGULAR , BCG_VENDORS , BCG_ALL
+## Scenario 3: "DataSet" : User wants to search for specific group of people in employee list and available datasets are BCG_IT , BCG_ALUMINI , BCG_REGULAR , BCG_VENDORS , BCG_ALL

 **Test case 1: Search query to filter on First name on dataset BCG_REGULAR**